dragon-dune/dragon-dune/dragon-dune.md

 ----------------------

 1. The Board
-2. Faction Unit Markers (10 per faction)
+2. Faction Unit Markers (4 factions, 10 per faction)
-3. Gold Markers (approximately 50)
+3. Gold Markers (approximately 50 total)
 4. Deck of Standard Playing Cards
 5. One Six-Sided Die
+6. One Dragon Marker (you can just use the die).
+7. One First Player Marker (you can use the joker).

 * * *